FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/revoking-jwts.md

 >   While these are not the only options, they illustrate the implications for revocation.
 In the latter case, the authorization server is able to revoke an access token previously issued to a client when the resource server relays a received access token.
 In the former case, some (currently non-standardized) backend interaction between the authorization server and the resource server may be used when immediate access token revocation is desired.
 Another design alternative is to issue short-lived access tokens, which can be refreshed at any time using the corresponding refresh tokens.
 This allows the authorization server to impose a limit on the time revoked when access tokens are in use.

-If you use "self-contained" access tokens such as JWTs, then the authorization server (the IdP) and the resource server (the Todo Backend) must have some non-standardized "backend interaction" in order to invalidate a JWT.
+Again, if you use "self-contained" access tokens such as JWTs, then the authorization server (the IdP) and the resource server (the Todo Backend) must have some non-standardized "backend interaction" in order to invalidate a JWT.

 If you have have non self-contained access tokens, then the "resource server [issues] a request to the respective authorization server to retrieve the content of the access token every time a client presents an access token".
-Again, in that case, an opaque token is a simpler solution.
+Again, in that case, JWTs don't buy you much.

 ## Rotate the keys

-If you are using a symmetric signing algorithm like HMAC and you have a way to quickly distribute the shared key, you can rotate it.
-This will essentially invalidate all extant JWTs, so this is not an option to use lightly.
-However, this is worth mentioning as an option, depending on the number JWTs you have outstanding and the impact of a revoked JWT being accepted.
+If you are using a symmetric signing algorithm like HMAC and you can quickly distribute the shared key, you can rotate it.
+This will essentially invalidate all outstanding JWTs, so this is not an option to use lightly.
+However, rotating the keys may be a good choice depending on the number JWTs you have outstanding and the impact of a revoked JWT being accepted.
+If, for instance, there are few clients with JWTs and there is significant system impact if a revoked JWT is accepted by the Todo Backend, then rotating the keys may be acceptable.

-If you are using an asymmetric signing algorithm, then this option is slightly more complicated.
-It depends on how often the Todo Backedn retrieves public keys.
-The duration between checks is the maximum time that an revoked JWT will be incorrectly accepted.
+If you are using an asymmetric signing algorithm, then this option is less effective.
+How quickly the revoked JWT is no longer accepted by the Todo Backend depends on how often the Todo Backend retrieves public keys.
+That duration is the maximum time that an revoked JWT will be accepted.
 ## Reduce the duration of the JWT

 The most common solution is to reduce the duration of the JWT and revoke the refresh token so that the user can't generate a new JWT.
 With this setup, the JWT's expiration duration is set to something short (5-10 minutes) and the refresh token is set to something long (2 weeks or 2 months).
 At any time, an administrator can revoke the refresh token which means that the user must re-authenticate to get a new JWT.
 That is unless they happen to have a valid JWT.

 Here's where things get tricky.
-That user basically has 5 to 10 minutes to use the JWT before it expires.
-Once it expires, they'll use their current refresh token to try and get a new JWT.
+That user now has 5 to 10 minutes to use the JWT before it expires.
+Once it expires, they'll attempt to use their current refresh token to get a new JWT.
 Since the refresh token has been revoked, this operation will fail and they'll be forced to login again.

 It's this 5 to 10 minute window that freaks everyone out.
 So, how do we fix it?

 ## Webhooks

 One method leverages a distributed event system that notifies services when refresh tokens have been revoked.
 The IdP broadcasts an event when a refresh token is revoked and other backends/services listen for the event.
 If you squint, you might see something similiar to the non-standardized "backend interaction" mentioned in RFC 7009.
-When an event is received the backends/services update a local cache that maintains a set of users whose refresh tokens have been revoked.
-This cache is checked whenever a JWT is verified to determine if the JWT should be revoked or not.
-This is all based on the duration of JWTs and expiration instant of individual JWTs.
+When an event is received, the backends/services update a local cache that maintains a set of users whose refresh tokens have been revoked.
+This cache is checked whenever a JWT is verified to determine if the JWT should be honored.

+This solution maintains the statelessness of JWTs because it is based on the expiration of the tokens and expiration instant of individual JWTs, not any communication with the IdP.

 ### Example: Revoking JWTs in FusionAuth

-To illustrate this, I'm going to use [FusionAuth](https://fusionauth.io/)'s event and Webhook system as well as the *jwt.refresh-token.revoke* event.
+To illustrate this, I'm going to use [FusionAuth](https://fusionauth.io/)'s event and Webhook system as well as the `jwt.refresh-token.revoke` event.
 If you are building your own IdP or using another system, you might need to build out your own eventing system based on this article.

 The FusionAuth **jwt.refresh-token.revoke** event looks like this: